USERS DOWNLOAD THE APP

 User downloads the app from the App Store or Play Store.
 It can be either Notakey app or Notakey compatible app, where Notakey is integrated.

-In case of Notakey app the user is asked choose, which of the services they want to enable before going through the verification step.
+In case of Notakey app user is asked to choose, which of the services they want to enable.
 In case of white-label or Notakey compatible app, user can go directly to the next step and skip this one.

 Notakey does not store any user data.
 Instead, once the user has enrolled in the service, all data is kept with them on their mobile phone and Notakey does not have access to it.